usmanraja9/426_Project/README.md

-This is our old repo
+This is our old repo.

 New repo with the final project: https://github.com/sifuentes11/426-Final